HeadbandDandy/bossApp/README.md

 manager_id: INT to hold reference to another employee that is the manager of the current employee (null if the employee has no manager)

+#### Issues with this Project

+For some reason I am having some trouble getting this to work.
+I know I have the correct code, I just might not have everything seeded correctly.

+##### Video WalkThrough